 Tua, Dolphins outlast Bears on Fields' record rushing day

+AP — Tua Tagovailoa held two thumbs up as he walked off the field following another big performance that helped propel the Dolphins to a win.

+The way Justin Fields was running for Chicago, Miami sure needed it.

-CHICAGO (AP) — Tua Tagovailoa threw for three touchdowns, Tyreek Hill had 143 yards receiving and the Miami Dolphins overcame a record-setting rushing effort by Justin Fields to beat the Chicago Bears 35-32 on Sunday.
+Tagovailoa threw for three touchdowns, Tyreek Hill had 143 yards receiving and Miami overcame a record-setting rushing effort by Fields to beat the Bears 35-32 on Sunday.

 In a game where neither team did much to stop the other, the Dolphins (6-3) had no trouble moving the ball against a gutted defense and made enough plays to come away with their third straight win.

+"You just see what type of player he is," Bears safety Eddie Jackson said.
+"You just continue to see him grow week-in, week-out.
+And the offense as a whole, continuing to come out here and get us 30 points.
+That's something that we've been asking for and we can't continue to let teams come out and score 28 or 35 points on us as a defense."

-His performance ensured the Bears (3-6) had a chance late.
+Fields' performance ensured the Bears (3-6) had a chance late.
 They got the ball on their 28 after Miami punted with just under three minutes remaining.
-But on fourth-and-10 at the 42, Fields threw an incomplete pass to Equanimeous St. Brown, sealing Chicago's fifth loss in six games.
+But on fourth-and-10 at the 42, Fields threw incomplete to Equanimeous St. Brown, sealing Chicago's fifth loss in six games.

 Tagovailoa, the NFL's top-rated passer, had all the time he needed to throw after the Bears traded pass rusher Robert Quinn and star linebacker Roquan Smith in the past two weeks.